 This is my home in central Florida.

 Genetics are everything!
 They are not only what your puppy looks like, but his/her temperment and personality.
 Most importantly, they are the HEALTH of your puppy.
 Just because two parents appear healthy doesn't mean your puppy will be if there is no knowledge of the generations past.
 People that get their pugs from the newspaper or pet store and then decide to have puppies have no background knowledge of the gene pool.
 These people are called 'backyard breeders'.
 You can get a very inexpensive puppy from them.
 These are the very puppies and dogs that end up in pug rescue at a later date (along with the pet store pugs that were too cute to pass up).
 The behavior and health issues become too much for a family to deal with.
 Worse yet, many pugs die from genetic problems at very young ages.
 Prior to death the vet bills become outrageous.
 The Pug Dog Club of America (pugs.org) has a breeder referal site you can check for a great breeder in your area.
 Unlike other breeder referal sites, you can't 'pay' to be included.
 You must be breeding to improve the breed and be committed to educating the public concerning this.
 I would NEVER purchase a puppy from someone that is not on that list!
 The clubs won't let backyard breeders be members.
 Anyone can put a wonderful looking web-site up with pictures that may not even be theirs.
 They know how to answer all your questions with exactly what you want to hear.
 Adding a pug to your family can be a 15 year commitment.
 Go and visit the home of the breeder before you give them any money.
-Call the local pug clubs in your area for referrals.
+Google local pug clubs in your area for referrals.
 Don't forget about your Local Rescues!

 Please e-mail if there is something you would like to see added on this site!